audreychun/audreychun.github.io/_pages/about.md

 just for fun
 ======
-I dabble in [photography](https://capturedbydree.pixieset.com/), as well as [carrying a vlog camera sometimes](https://www.youtube.com/@One-Two-Dree/videos).
+I dabble in [photography](https://capturedbydree.pixieset.com/), as well as [carry a vlog camera sometimes](https://www.youtube.com/@One-Two-Dree/videos).
 I like to [run long distances](https://www.athlinks.com/athletes/543903770), bike, and swim.
-Eget pellentesque laoreet ultricies ridiculus commodo sapien class.
-Turpis curae sociosqu mollis non, pulvinar dictumst dictumst elementum donec.
-Lectus mi nibh auctor dui condimentum donec fames velit convallis.
-Fusce curabitur netus tristique aliquet inceptos ligula cras ut.
-Tempus convallis congue mi ullamcorper duis pharetra ullamcorper tempor lacinia.
+I'm always happy to go on a run, ride, or chat at a local coffee shop - feel free to reach out!